7 Top Drag & Drop Page Builder Plugins for WordPress

 The interface itself is sleek and relatively easy to use.
 Once you know where to find the modules, it’s a very smooth process.

-This means you have seperate options for entering in different kinds of content relevant for the builder, straight in your normal WordPress admin area, as seen in the menu sidebar.
+This means you have separate options for entering in different kinds of content relevant for the builder, straight in your normal WordPress admin area, as seen in the menu sidebar.

 But not only does this make everything a lot more neat, and easier to work with, but a lot of your content will be saved separately from the plugin, and will still remain available in the database even after you uninstall the plugin.